telehash/telehash-java/README.md

     * Search for TODO items in the code, and do them.
 * Android
     * Decide on a minimum supported version of Android.
-    * Evaluate Android's built-in Bouncy Castle.
-(The built-in version is probably not full-featured enough on the versions of Android we'd like to target, and the Bouncy Castle API sometimes changes, so we'll probably end up bundling a specific version.)
     * What are the best practices for storing/managing private keys?
     * There's some talk of Android's NIO not being reliable.
 Some people suggest using "old IO" (OIO) when using Netty on Android.
 However, I